anwer2222/medicalWay/README.md

-# Django website for midicWay
+# Django website for medicWay
 Website for a handy medical services.

 ## Setting up the local server for this project (in a development mode):